-(16) Post-employment benefits
+(17) Post-employment benefits

 All regular employees of the Company are entitled to a pension plan that is managed by an independently administered pension fund committee.
 Fund assets are deposited under the committee's name in the specific bank account and hence, not associated with the Company.
-Therefore fund assets are not included in the Company's financial statements.
+Therefore, fund assets are not included in the Group's consolidated financial statements.
+Pension benefits for employees of the overseas subsidiaries are provided in accordance with the respective local regulations.

 For the defined contribution plan, the Company will make a monthly contribution of no less than 6% of the monthly wages of the employees subject to the plan.
 The Company recognizes expenses for the defined contribution plan in the period in which the contribution becomes due.
+Overseas subsidiaries make contribution to the plan based on the requirements of local regulations.